-Veteran broadcast journalist, educator and documentary filmmaker Larry Foley is a professor and chair of the Lemke Department of Journalism at the University of Arkansas.
-In 2017, he was inducted into the Mid America Emmy Silver Circle for a distinguished career invested in reporting, writing, producing and directing stories about his beloved home state of Arkansas.
+Veteran broadcast journalist, educator and documentary filmmaker Larry Foley is professor and chair of the School of Journalism and Strategic Media at the University of Arkansas.
+In 2017, he was inducted into the Mid America Emmy Silver Circle for a distinguished career invested in teaching, reporting, writing, producing and directing stories, mostly about his beloved home state of Arkansas.
 Foley was honored because he personifies the spirit of innovation, passion, creativity and commitment that are hallmarks of excellence in television arts and sciences.

-Foley’s films have earned seven Mid America Emmys from the National Academy of Television Arts and Sciences, and 17 Emmy nominations in writing, journalistic enterprise, history, cultural history, special program and community service.
-His films have also received three Best of Festival of Media Arts awards from the international Broadcast Education Association.
+Foley’s films have earned seven Mid America Emmys from the National Academy of Television Arts and Sciences, and 20 Emmy nominations in writing, journalistic enterprise, history, cultural history, special program and community service.
+His films have also received four Best of Festival of Media Arts awards from the international Broadcast Education Association.

 Foley began his television career in 1977 at KATV Channel 7, covering Southeast Arkansas as Pine Bluff Bureau chief, and host of Good Morning Arkansas.
 He spent 7 ½ years at KATV, working as a reporter, news assignment editor, morning news anchor and host, and sports producer.
 Foley joined Arkansas Educational Television Network in 1984 as senior producer, writing, directing and producing films about Arkansas’ natural and cultural heritage.
 In 9 years at AETN, he worked his way up the ladder, becoming Director of Production, Director of Programming and Production, and finally Deputy Director, the network’s number two position.